Blanket order: Benefits

 Issuing a blanket order allows a customer not to hold more stock than necessary at any time, and avoids the administrative expense of processing frequent purchase orders, while favoring discount pricing through volume commitments or price-breaks.
 On the supplier's side, a blanket order may provide the benefit of guaranteeing ongoing business and also help suppliers better predict future cash flows and orders.

 A blanket order is set at a fixed priced contract for a period of time.
 The buyer looks for the best pricing among competing supplier bids.
 After the best one is chosen, the prices of goods are fixed, and also quantities of each product are given to the supplier to prepare stock for on requested delivery.

 Forecasted quantity is provided by the buyer as full usage quantity recorded historically a few years or as needed for quantitative analysis.
 The supplier may give a condition of quantity to supply for this [contract].
 For example, 80% of the forecast quantity must be bought at the end of the contract, which may be one or two years.

 The blanket order will charge the delayed delivery if the supplier could not supply the products in the contract on time.
 Anyway, since the supplier has already kept the stock for ready delivery for the first year or agreed period, if the buyer could not fulfill the contract's conditions, such as "must buy 80% of forecast quantity within a year," the contract may be extended, or the delay charge could be no more, or no other charges requested by the buyer.

 Realistically, at the end of the blanket order contract, the buyer would not buy at forecasted quantity as agreed in the contract say, 80% of the demand sent to the supplier.
 The buyer will also allow the supplier to sell the products in the contract to reduce the quantity.
 The supplier also has to talk and inform the buyer about the quantities of goods kept in order that the buyer could know the status of the stock.
 Before the buyer issuing the purchase order to the supplier, the buyer must ask the supplier first about stock availability to avoid the problem from no stock availability.

+Libraries use the term "blanket order" to cover their agreements with publishers to purchase "all of a certain set of publications".
 Blanket orders or call-off orders may also be used for ordering services, for example for maintenance and repair services.
 In these cases, the benefits associated with stock-holding do not arise but the call-off order may allow emergency repairs or on-call maintenance to be arranged easily at guaranteed rates.